 |Amount||Cumulative College GPA|

-This scholarship is available to USF students who meet criteria for financial aid, along with Antoinette Murray’s requirements of 20 hours of volunteer service per year, a GPA of 3.0 or higher, and an essay describing how community service has impacted them personally and is enhancing their educational experience.
+This scholarship is available to first-time and current USF students who meet criteria for financial aid, along with Antoinette Murray’s requirements of 20 hours of volunteer service per year, a GPA of 3.0 or higher, and an essay describing how community service has impacted them personally and is enhancing their educational experience.
 The scholarship is need-based and valued up to $2,500.
 Contact the Office of Financial Aid for an application.

 In certain circumstances, other financial aid you receive may result in your offer being reduced.
 All financial aid you receive, when combined with scholarships, cannot exceed the total cost of tuition and fees.